 These breasts are a mix between round boobs and bell-shaped boobs.
 They tend to be slimmer on the top than round boobs, but they are round and full on the bottom.

-Getting to know your boobs.
+The benefits of getting to know your boobs.

 "Body image is linked to physical and mental health," Gilberg-Lenz says.
 "Eating disorders, mood disorders, and substance abuse have been linked specifically, in research, to the consumption of social media and negative feelings about looks, weight, and self-image."